corda/corda/docs/source/upgrade-notes.rst

      * table renamed to ``cp_states``, column changes as for ``contract_cash_states``

   .. note:: We advise not to migrate your schema, but to use a fresh database.
-    However, Vault related tables could be migrate for historical reporting purposes.
+    However, Vault related tables could be migrated for historical reporting purposes.
-    The example guideline of migration inside the same database instance:
+    Please follow these migration instructions to move data to the latest schemas:

-    1. In the existing database create temporary schema and copy Vault tables.
+    1. In the existing database create a temporary schema and copy Vault tables.

-    2. Delete tables in the existing schema - the new version of schema will be recreate at a node startup.
+    2. Delete tables in the existing schema - the new version of schema will be recreated at node startup.

-    3. Start the Corda 3.0 node connecting to the existing database (may require copy the persistence.mv.db file to the installation directory of the new node).
+    3. Start the Corda 3.0 node connecting to the existing database (may require copy the `persistence.mv.db` file to the installation directory of the new node).

     4. Copy data from the temporary schema to the new one following changes in table names, column names and types.
        Use ``INTO NEW_SCHEMA.MY_TABLE(columns...)
 SELECT (columns...)
 FROM TEMP_SCHEMA.MY_TABLE`` statement, for example SQL statement for ``"VAULTSCHEMAV1$VAULTFUNGIBLESTATES_PARTICIPANTS"`` table: